ontop/ontop-website/tutorial/basic/university-2.md

 As you can see, undergraduate and graduate students are now distinguished.

 #### *uni2.course*
-The table *uni2.course* contains Information about courses, their topic, their lecturer and their lab teacher.
+The table *uni2.course* contains information about courses, their topic, their lecturer and their lab teacher.

 cid | lecturer | lab_teacher | topic